icytin/RequestHandler/README.md

 SimpleRequestHandler
 ====================

-A simple ajax request handler plugin in javascript.
+A simple ajax request handler plugin in JavaScript.
 Requires jQuery.

 The Handler
 --------